g7nguym/proxmox-k8s-stack/README.md

 - Linstor 1.31.0
 - Talos Linux 1.9.5
 - Kubernetes 1.32.3
+### Preparation
+For Talos Linux iso file, it needs to have following system extensions created `` drbd qemu-guest-agent
+``
+You can use the link: https://factory.talos.dev/ to generate the iso with needed extensions.
+It is very straightforward.
 ## Part 1: Proxmox Setup
 ### Proxmox Installation
 You can follow Proxmox installation documentation at https://www.proxmox.com/en/products/proxmox-virtual-environment/get-started